 7. The Traditional Dining Table

-There is no place in the contemporary kitchen for the traditional dining table anymore.
+You have tons of memories there, and it is probably the focal point in your kitchen.
+But regretfully, there is no place in the contemporary kitchen for the traditional dining table anymore.
 Instead, snug upholstered chairs and low tables have entered the kitchen for that lived-in look.

 8. Traditional Cabinets